Jump directly to main content Jump directly to menu

 Occasional changes to modules and course content may take place.
 Students will be notified when applicable.

 The primary way of delivering this course is on campus.
-On campus teaching includes a combination of lectures, small group seminars, workshops, guest lectures and one to one discussions with your tutor.
-Students will receive between hours and hours of teaching time per week throughout this course, depending on the modules being taken.
+On campus teaching includes a combination of lectures, small group seminars, workshops, guest lectures and one-to-one discussion with your tutor.
+Students will receive between 10 and 15 hours of teaching time per week throughout this course, depending on the mode of study.
 Additional one-to-one meetings with tutors will provide further support.

 Financial Support